 A preliminary identification of potential E&S receptors (i.e., Valued Environmental Components) located within 1 kilometre of the project site boundaries was carried out based on the examination of satellite imagery, field reconnaissance and ongoing consultations with key stakeholders.
-As shown in Figure 2-11 below, these receptors include active and abandoned/ decommissioned residential, economic, industrial, and utility establishments, as well as surface water bodies.
+As shown in Figure 2-9 below, these receptors include active and abandoned/ decommissioned residential, economic, industrial and utility establishments, as well as surface water bodies.
 The general Area of Influence (AoI) was set based on the maximum Area of Influence (AoI) expected for potential direct impacts associated with the project facilities.

-The following maps and receptor tables provide an overview of the E&S impact receptors preidentified within the AoI, for the Project's non-linear facilities (with the exception of access roads).
-A composite, visual receptor map is not provided hereunder, considering the multitude of receptors linked to the linear (OTL) project facilities.
+The following maps and tables provide an overview of the E&S impact receptors pre-identified within the AoI, for the Project's non-linear facilities (with the exception of access roads).

+A receptor map is not provided for the planned OTLs, considering the multitude of receptors linked to their linear footprint.

-Figure 2-11 Overview of potential E&S impact receptors within the AoI of the 500 MW PV power plant
+Figure 2-9 Overview of potential E&S impact receptors within the AoI of the Project's main facilities

-Table 2-3 below provides a list of the E&S receptors provisionally identified within the general preliminary AoI of the 500 MW PV power plant, with respective summary descriptions.
+Table 2-3 below provides a list of the E&S receptors provisionally identified within the general preliminary AoI of the 100 MW PV power plant and Nurobod BESS, with respective summary descriptions.

-Table 2-3 Overview of potential E&S impact receptors within one kilometre of the 500 MW PV power plant site
+Table 2-3 Overview of potential E&S impact receptors within one kilometre of the 100 MW PV power plant and Nurobod BESS